|Abort Mode One-Alpha. Image credit: NASA.

 Had the Apollo 6 CSM carried astronauts, pogo might have injured them; even if they had reached orbit unscathed, the S-IVB engine failure would have scrubbed their moon mission.
 As it was, flight controllers separated the unmanned CSM from the crippled S-IVB stage and used its SPS as a backup engine for completing the mission's Earth-atmosphere reentry test.

-The Saturn V's IBM-built Instrument Unit – its ring-shaped electronic brain, located atop its S-IVB third stage – soldiered on without a hiccup, however, safely guiding the giant rocket into Earth parking orbit.
+The Saturn V's IBM-built Instrument Unit — its ring-shaped electronic brain, located atop its S-IVB third stage — soldiered on without a hiccup, however, safely guiding the giant rocket into Earth parking orbit.
 The Apollo 12 crew of Charles Conrad, Alan Bean, and Richard Gordon carried out a successful lunar landing mission and returned to Earth on 24 November.
-As they cast off their CSM's drum-shaped SM prior to reentry, they saw that it bore scorch marks from the lightning strikes it endured during launch.
+During the mission, Conrad reported seeing dark discoloration on the umbilical housing linking the CM and SM, but it remains uncertain whether this was a scorch mark left by lightning since discoloration has been noted on at least one other CSM umbilical housing (Apollo 15).

 The final Saturn V to fly, intended originally for Apollo 20 but launched unmanned with the Skylab Orbital Workshop (OWS) on top in place of an S-IVB stage and the Apollo CSM and LM spacecraft, survived a close call on 14 May 1973.
 A design flaw caused Skylab's meteoroid shield to tear loose 63 seconds into the flight.
 As the disintegrating shield tumbled down the length of the accelerating rocket, it tore at least one hole in the interstage adapter that linked the OWS to the S-II second stage and apparently damaged the system for separating the ring-shaped interstage adapter that linked the S-II with the S-IC first stage.
 This meant that the 18-foot-long adapter did not separate from the S-II three minutes and 11 seconds into the flight as planned.
 The S-II stage had excess capacity, however, so dutifully hauled its unplanned five-ton cargo into Earth orbit.